loosolab/UROPA/docs_rst/config.rst

-   feature anchor is allowed: But if there are two distances defined, the first distance correspont to the distance upstream of the feature anchor, and the second distance to the distance downstream of the feature anchor.
+   feature anchor is allowed: But if there are two distances defined, the first distance correspont to the distance upstream of the feature anchor, and the second distance to the distance downstream of the feature anchor. **Default: 100000**.

--  **strand**: [‘same’] The strand on which the annotated feature should be. *Default: [‘same’, ‘both’, ‘opposite’]*.
-If this feature should be specified, make sure that strand information is prepared.
+-  **strand**: [‘same’] The strand on which the annotated feature should be.
+If this feature should be specified, make sure that strand information is prepared. **Default: [‘same’, ‘both’, ‘opposite’]**.

--  | **direction** : [‘upstream’, ‘downstream’] Defining the peak
-     location relative to the feature’s direction. *Default:
+-  **direction** : [‘upstream’, ‘downstream’] Defining the peak location relative to the feature’s direction.
-     ‘any\_direction’*.
-   | A peak is ‘upstream’ when its center is upstream of a feature start
+   A peak is ‘upstream’ when its center is upstream of a feature start position.
-     position.
 Similar for downstream but to the end position of a feature (compare Fig. 2 in `Usage Examples`_).
-If this key is specified, only peak located upstream/overlapStart or rather downstream/overlapEnd will be annotated.
+If this key is specified, only peak located upstream/overlapStart or rather downstream/overlapEnd will be annotated.  **Default:‘any\_direction’**.

 -  **internals**: [‘T’,True’,‘F’,‘False’,‘Y’,‘Yes’,‘N’,‘No’] If True,
    the features found inside a peak region OR a peak found inside a